 - a.
-Code of Conduct; - b.
-Equity, Diversity and Inclusion for Supervisors; and - c.
-Anti-Harassment and Anti-Discrimination for Supervisors - d.
+Code of Conduct;

+- b.
+Equity, Diversity and Inclusion for Supervisors; and

+- c.
+Anti-Harassment and Anti-Discrimination for Supervisors

+- d.
 Accessibility Foundations

+- e.
+Personnel Rules

-The Anti-Harassment and Anti-Discrimination for Employees/Supervisors and Code of Conduct training courses offered by the Division of Human Resources must be repeated by all employees within 3 years of the previous training so that all employees are aware of updates and changes to the training and to Judicial Department policies.
+The Anti-Harassment and Anti-Discrimination for Employees/Supervisors, Equity, Diversity, and Inclusion for Employees/Supervisors, and Code of Conduct training courses offered by the Division of Human Resources must be repeated by all employees within 3 years of the previous training so that all employees are aware of updates and changes to the training and to Judicial Department policies.

-- 19.A.2.
+19.A.2.
 Additional Training Required for All Supervisors In addition to the trainings listed in Rule 19.A.1., All Judicial Department employees who supervise employees shall attend the following classes within the first 2 years of employment as a supervisor:

 - a.
 Disciplinary Process for Supervisors

 - b.
-Personnel Rules
+Hiring Manager

 - c.
-Hiring Manager
+Human Resource Law

 - d.
-Human Resource Law
+Performance Management for Supervisors

 - e.
-Performance Management for Supervisors

-- f.
 Basic Management Skills

-- 19.A.3.
+19.A.3.
 Employees who are reinstated in accordance with Rule 30.E. shall receive credit for mandatory training previously taken.
 Employees who have had a break in service of more than 180 days shall be treated as a new employee for the purposes of establishing mandatory education and shall be required to retake all mandatory education pursuant to Rule 19.